201-created/ember-cli-acceptance-test-helpers/README.md

 If `options.contains` is set, the expectation only passes if the component is in the DOM and contains the string from `options.contains`.

+`expectComponent` can also be used in component integration tests.
+See [expect-component-hbs-integration-test.js](https://github.com/201-created/ember-cli-acceptance-test-helpers/blob/master/tests/integration/expect-component-hbs-integration-test.js) for an example.
+Note that `ember-qunit` version 0.4.7 or greater is required to make the component integration tests work properly.

 ### `clickComponent`